ApprenticeAI/frapy/docs/topics/coroutines.rst

 .. versionadded:: 2.7

-To allow writing a spider middleware that supports asynchronous execution of its ``process_spider_output`` method in Scrapy 2.7 and later (avoiding :ref:`asynchronous-to-synchronous conversions <sync-async-spider-middleware>`) while maintaining support for older Scrapy versions, you may define ``process_spider_output`` as a synchronous method and define an :term:`asynchronous generator` version of that method with an alternative name:
+To allow writing a spider middleware that supports asynchronous execution of its ``process_spider_output`` method in Frapy 2.7 and later (avoiding :ref:`asynchronous-to-synchronous conversions <sync-async-spider-middleware>`) while maintaining support for older Frapy versions, you may define ``process_spider_output`` as a synchronous method and define an :term:`asynchronous generator` version of that method with an alternative name:
 ``process_spider_output_async``.